ECMOISTDATABASE/North-Atlantic-Extratropical-Cyclones-database/README.md

 - EuLerian Identification of ascending AirStreams (Quinting & Grams,2022) [ELIAS 2.0](https://doi.org/10.5281/zenodo.5154980)
 - TRansport Of water VApor (Frenández-Alvarez et al., 2022) [TROVA](https://github.com/tramo-ephyslab/TROVA-master.git)

-## Dataset description:
-- Track info:
-    - Dimensions
-    - file extension .dat
-    - The number of rows (observations) and columns (variables/features).
-    - Variables/Features: List and describe each variable or feature present in the dataset.
-Include information such as the variable name, data type, description, and any units of measurement.
-For categorical variables, specify the categories or levels.
-    - Data Types: Specify the data types of each variable (e.g., numerical, categorical, ordinal, datetime).
-- Target Regions info:
-    - file extension: .nc
-    - file content:
-        -(1) a symmetric geometry around the centre of the EC (bounded by the outer radius of the system)
-        -(2) the footprints of the associated WCB inflow, ascent, and outflow stages -(3) a square root spiral system's centred and adjusted for MSLP drop
-- Moisture Uptake:
-    - file extension: .nc
-    - file content:

 ## Example Records: